Towards all-order factorization of QED amplitudes at next-to-leading power: Momentum regions for parametrically small fermion mass m lambda*Q )

 for the hard region, and

-for the collinear region.
+\end{widetext} for the collinear region.
 The anti-collinear region is identical, $T_{m}^{\rm \bar c} = T_{m}^{\rm c}$.
-None of the other regions give a contribution, because they are of the form

-which are scaleless.
-This analysis allows us to conclude that the relevant collinear region (third line in \eqn{eq:regions}) has indeed the same scaling as the collinear momentum in \eqn{softcol}, whose scaling has been determined by investigating the pinch surfaces of the amplitude.
+None of the other regions give a contribution, because they are of the form which are scaleless.
+This analysis allows us to conclude that the relevant collinear region (third line in \eq{eq:regions}) has indeed the same scaling as the collinear momentum in \eq{softcol}, whose scaling has been determined by investigating the pinch surfaces of the amplitude.